Dr. Seuss on the Loose: The Sneetches

 The first (and longest) story in the collection tells of a group of yellow bird-like creatures called the Sneetches, some of whom have a green star on their bellies.
 At the beginning of the story, Sneetches with stars discriminate against and shun those without, as shown by a star-bellied youngster being instructed by his parents, then going outside and ignoring a non-starred Sneetch saying a simple good morning.
 The star-bellied Sneetches sing a song about their greatness by having a party on the beach, where the unstarred Sneetches are excluded.

 An entrepreneur named Sylvester McMonkey McBean (calling himself the Fix-It-Up Chappie) appears and offers the Sneetches without stars the chance to get them with his Star-On machine, for three dollars.
 The treatment is instantly popular, but this angers the Star-bellied Sneetches, who have not only lost their special status, they cannot discriminate which Sneetch is which.
 McBean does not share the prejudice of the Sneetches, only caring that he has paying customers, and offers another machine called Star-Off, which removes stars for ten dollars.
-Soon Sneetches are running from one machine to the next.
+Soon Sneetches are running from one machine to the next until they are unable to discern which Sneectches were starred and which ones were plain.
+This continues until the Sneetches are penniless and McBean dismantles his machines, tipping his hat to the Sneetches and driving away a rich man.
+He looks directly at the camera, directly telling the viewer "you can't teach a Sneetch".
+However, the narrator says McBean was wrong, as the Sneetches learn from this experience that neither plain-belly nor star-belly Sneetches are superior, and they are able to get along and become friends.
+The sketch ends with a reprise of the beach party song, with the lyrics now reflecting how they are accepting of each other.